 In some cases, vindictive behavior during the divorce by one spouse or the other can have a very direct, very negative impact.

 Sadly, an angry spouse may try to hurt their soon-to-be former wife or husband by making large credit purchases on joint accounts with the intent of punishing the other person with huge debts or wrecking their credit history.

-If at all possible, maintain a civil relationship during the divorce process so that you can avoid the pitfalls of a vindictive split.
+- If at all possible, maintain a civil relationship during the divorce process to avoid the pitfalls of a vindictive split.
 Working together to pay off and close existing joint accounts is the best possible approach.

-If that is not possible, try to convert the account to an individual account when possible.
-Contact each creditor and explore the options available with that lender.
+The most important thing is to make sure that payments are made on time for any joint account as long as your name is on it.
 Doing so will help you make a clean separation without financial burdens that could haunt you even after the divorce is final.

 Thanks for asking.